 On admission, you should discuss the facilities and resources you will need to complete the research project with your prospective supervisors.
 This may include support for fieldwork, testing, technical support, statistical services, equipment access, etc. You should be provided with a workspace and access to labs (with after-hours access if required).

-Our principles for infrastructure support page also outlines what responsibilities academic divisions have to support you throughout your research.
+Our principles for infrastructure support page also outlines what responsibilities faculties have to support you throughout your research.

 The University of Melbourne's Library boasts world-class facilities for researchers.
 Offering a wide range of resources and services to support you throughout your candidature, the following links will support you with your research, writing and publishing.